A haunting picture – remembering a comrade (Photo credit:Linda Davidson/THE WASHINGTON POST)

 The first Vietnam Veterans Memorial was completed in 1982.
 It is not even visible on the Mall because it is below-ground.
 Black granite panels line two adjoining long walls carved out of the gentle slopes on the National Mall, just north of the reflecting pool.
 The west wall tapers towards the Lincoln Memorial and the east wall the Washington Monument.
 The wall panels are inscribed with the names of over 58,000 Americans who served and died or were missing during the near 20-year conflict.

 For most of the others, the first one with the black granite and list of names is the Vietnam Veterans Memorial.
 It is the reason that the second or “alternative” was installed.
 It was designed by the architect Maya Lin, then an undergraduate architecture student at Yale.
 Her design won in a blind, open call for submission.
-It was very controversial not least for the fact it was not what people expected of war memorials.
+It was very controversial not least for the fact it was not what people expected of war memorials (thus the “alternative”) .
 And ironically, this partly qualifies it as art.

-People are able to rub the name of their friends or loved ones on paper to keep as memento; comrades and families come together to remember on certain dates (year-round) – one feels a tangible presence with a loved one’s name inscribed on granite.
+People are able to rub the name of their friends or loved ones on paper to keep as memento; comrades and families come together to remember on certain dates (year-round)—one feels a tangible presence with a loved one’s name inscribed on granite.
 Furthermore, the mirror-like black granite reflects people and the surrounding landscape, with a real sense of togetherness in this sunken, quiet temple of remembrance.
-It is another mark of the art in this architecture: its popularity grew steadily over the years and is the most visited memorial in the US.
+It is another mark of the art in this architecture: its popularity grew steadily over the years and is the most visited landmark in Washington D.C., after the Lincoln memorial.

-Good art survives not just the creator, but the culture it came from because it is edged in people’s unconscious, from generation to generation.
+Good art survives not just the creator, but the culture it comes from because it is edged in people’s unconscious, from generation to generation.
 To quote the poet Helen Vendler:

 “The cultural resonance of the characters of Greek epic and tragedy—Achilles, Oedipus, Antigone—and the crises of consciousness they embody—have been felt long after the culture that gave them birth has disappeared…”